-Glen Hansard preaches to the converted at memorable church gig
+Glen Hansard preaches to the converted at memorable Union Chapel gig

 Onstage between songs at the Union Chapel, a beautiful converted church in Angel, Glen Hansard came across as a loveable everyman: down-to-earth, humble and forthcoming with a hilarious anecdote set in a Soho nail salon earlier that day.
 It’s little surprise that Hansard kicked off his musical career as a street performer in Dublin with just a beat-up guitar and powerfully raw voice.
 Then in 2008, he reprised his busking role in the cult film Once, unexpectedly winning an Oscar for Best Original Song with co-star Marketa Irglova.
 The duo became known as the Swell Season, but now Hansard is striking out alone with his first solo album and tour.